Why do I need Gigabit service?

 A SSD (solid state drive) hard drive is highly recommended for best test results.
 If you have a mechanical hard drive or HDD (hard disk drive) storage this can impact your test results.

 Do not speedtest from your gaming console (PS4, Xbox, etc.) these all peer back to their preset network and those networks have network management practices that rate limit connections.
-At this time the maximum speed test results on those networks from the gaming consoles appears to be around 300Mbps using an Ethernet connection.
+At this time the maximum speed test results on those networks from the gaming consoles appear to be around 300Mbps using an Ethernet connection.
 Understand the network located upstream of you.

 Simply turning these off temporarily during your speedtest can dramatically impact your speedtest results.
 See the two example speedtest below from the same computer and compare the differences.
 If you have a laptop without a Gigabit Ethernet port you can use a USB 3.0 to Gigabit Ethernet adapter, but please note that using such an adapter typically uses an additional overhead of about 5% or 50Mbps.